madeleineforbes/gwenbell.com/content.md

 Gwen Bell
 =========

+  + 9 May • Y'all are into this [Gittip](http://gittip.com/gwenbell) thing, hey?
+Me, too.
+Like to think of it as a Distributed Genius Grants.
+Added some prizes.
+  + 9 May • Turns out, I'm enjoying [Twitter](https://twitter.com/gwenbell).
+Guess I just needed a two year break to think.
   + 6 May • Experimenting with this [Twitter thing](https://twitter.com/gwenbell).
   + 4 May • [Your daily command line task, now in Git Commit](http://git.gwenbell.com)
   + 4 May • [New interview](http://gwenbell.com/about).
 On.
 Well, loads.
 All the things that make me squirm.
 Losing Twilight Imperium, and the path to becoming an engineer.